siddharth-kaushik/siddharth-kaushik/README.md

 Passionate web developer with 8 years of experience in creating exceptional digital experiences.
 Expertise in Angular, React, and Vue, combined with a keen eye for design and user experience focused on delivering user-centric solutions that blend functionality and aesthetics.

-- ⚡️ working at Scribd with amazing SlideShare team
+- ⚡️ working at Scribd migrating SlideShare.net to Next.js
 - 🔭 exploring Nx Monoliths, Remix and ChatGPT APIs

 #### 🌱 Past work